Last updated on November 2nd, 2024 at 07:45 pm

 We started from Traverse City State Park and biked the 4 miles into town to the Hall St. bus station.

-Barrett and Craig loaded up the first three bikes on the front of the bus, and then the last bike was added to the inside of the bus.
+Barrett and Craig loaded the first three bikes on the front of the bus, and then the last bike was added to the inside.

-In the picture below, you can see the inside of one of the special bike-n-ride season buses that I made a note of above that is capable of carrying up to 11 bikes!
+In the picture below, you can see the inside of one of the special bike-n-ride season buses that I mentioned above.
+It is capable of carrying up to 11 bikes!

 STOP ONE: